MrRezoo/MrRezoo/README.md

 I am always ready to help those who care about their lives moment by moment

 ---
-As Kanye West said:
+According to Steve Jobs:

-> We're living the future so
+> Stay hungry
-> the present is our past
+> Stay Foolish
 >

 Here are some ideas to get you started: